 Open the box and remove all of the components.
 Inspect them to ensure nothing was damaged during shipping.
 If any part is cracked or broken, please immediately contact iSpring Customer Support for replacement.
 Identify and get familiar with the components.
-Note, the RO membrane is a "dry" type, which provides long lasting and reliable performance.
+Note, the RO membrane is a "wet" type, and it is vacuum sealed with pure water.